Social proof is not just a buzz word for marketers to sound fancy.

 B2B and Meaning of Social Proof

-You might think that B2B buyers are immune to social proof.
+You might think that B2B buyers are immune to B2B online reviews.

 But why would they?
 B2B buyers are as much human as regular consumers.
 They are also affected by psychology.